ghc-proposals/ghc-proposals/proposals/0000-no-fallible-do.rst

   And, this still leaves out GADTs.
   On could imagine a hypothetical: ``{-# COMPLETE Pats :: TyCon iargs #-}``, but this too embroilers the type checker and thus can't be used by the heuristic.

-Aside from eventually fixing the issues with completeness checking and its interaction with `do`-syntax that prompted this, one might also wish for a way to specify at the term-level rather than the module-level which of the proliferating translations of ``do`` we wanted to use.
-That seems like an entirely reasonable thing as well, but first a concrete syntax for it would have to be invented.
-The options seem somewhat ugly and I hadn't yet the stomach to paint that bikeshed myself.
-In any case, once we did have that, we'd probably also want a means of specifying the default choice of translation at a module level regardless.
+`Proposal 216`_ proposes that we specify how ``do`` notation (and possibly other syntactic sugar) is desugared per-use, rather than per module.
+At first glance, this seems like something which ought to subsume the solutions mentioned here, but we caution it is less than a shoe-in than it first appears.
+One might want to use that to provide a ``fail`` expression with a custom type error (or "type warning", if that is proposed).
+However, due to the "Gordian knot", one would get spurious errors/warnings due to the conservatism of the heuristic before the desugar has a change to remove them.
+One would need to rig up a special warning pass that looked at the generated core, at which point `Proposal 216`_ isn't such a subsuming solution anymore.
+This is however a good fit for a desugaring using ``MonadZero`` instead of ``MonadFail``, imitating list comprehensions.

+A final option is a per-binding syntax, within ``do`` blocks.
+People usually care where failures might occur in a do block, not just that they do.
+There is also a great opportunity to together with this solve the problem of indicating which "binds" should be turned into ``Applicative`` expressions with ``ApplicativeDo``.
+This is the most promising alternative, but also the most work.
+Also consider these two opposing opinions:

+ - What really is so bad about explicit error handling anyways?
+   I would argue it's not writing down the error patterns but other things, and opened `Proposal 327` to indicate what an alternate sugar might look like.
+   This proposal keeps pattern exhaustiveness simple, and so in conjunction with ``-XNoFallibleDo`` can get back some of the lost concision without sacrificing the benefits.

+ - Some of us prefer ideom brackets to do notation for ``Applicative`` anyways.
+   A TH-style, more explicit "ideom brackets" with explicit splices within the quotes/brackets also works for things beyond ``Applicative``, such as the "overloaded lambda and application" ideas that have been stewing for a while as a replacement for arrow syntax.

 Unresolved Questions
 --------------------

 If anyone wants to discuss other potential names for the extension, I'm not entirely sold on the name.
-But note that (No)MonadFailDesugaring is already a thing, which can make many options a bit awkward.
+But note that ``(No)MonadFailDesugaring`` is already a thing, which can make many options a bit awkward.
-Somewhat in line with ``RecursiveDo`` we ended up going with the name ``FallibleDo`` for the default behaviour of the ``do``\ -syntax which uses ``fail`` (this becomes an addition to the list of default-on extensions), and so ``NoFallibleDo`` turns the use of ``fail`` off.
+Somewhat in line with ``RecursiveDo``, we ended up going with the name ``FallibleDo`` for the default behaviour of the ``do``\ -syntax which uses ``fail`` (this becomes an addition to the list of default-on extensions), and so ``NoFallibleDo`` turns the use of ``fail`` off.

 Implementation Plan
 -------------------